Frequently Asked Questions

 What happens when a class gets cancelled?When Community Services cancels a class offering, the following procedure will be followed:

-1. We contact you by telephone and email to notify you of the cancellation.
+1. We contact you by telephone or email to notify you of the cancellation.

 2. We ask you if you would like to transfer to a different class offering.